bmonish/ios-learning/Combine-UIKit/UsingPublishedAttribute/README.md

 }
 ```

-Here our requirement is to enable the button only when the two switches and the name is filled.
-With the help of the these functions we are updating the variables which are `@Published`
+Here our requirement is to enable the button only when the two switches is turned on and the name is filled.
+With the help of the these functions we are updating the variables which have the attribute `@Published`

 ```swift
 @objc